RunningCoderLee/custom-standard-version/README.md

 # npm run script
 npm run release -- --no-verify
 # or global bin
-standard-version --no-verify
+custom-standard-version --no-verify
 ```

 ### Signing commits and tags

-If you have your GPG key set up, add the `--sign` or `-s` flag to your `standard-version` command.
+If you have your GPG key set up, add the `--sign` or `-s` flag to your `custom-standard-version` command.

 ### Lifecycle scripts

-`standard-version` supports lifecycle scripts.
+`custom-standard-version` supports lifecycle scripts.
 These allow you to execute your
 own supplementary commands during the release.
 The following
 hooks are available and execute in the order documented: